JoshuaAdams7/JoshuaAdams7.github.io/security_plus.md

 Your next step after becoming Security+ certified will depend upon factors like your aspirations and current role.

+I also feel that it's important to invest time into building your professional network and personal brand via a platform like LinkedIn, if you don't have a profile set up yet.

 For me, as I have previous experience with Microsoft's 365 and Azure cloud services, is to take on Microsoft's SC-200 ([Microsoft Certified: Security Operations Analyst Associate](https://learn.microsoft.com/en-us/credentials/certifications/security-operations-analyst/?practice-assessment-type=certification) exam.

 ## Final thoughts